 The header of the library contains the essential variables specific to the signing process like the signatureMethod, oauthVersion and all the keys and tokens involved in any request.
 The init function assigns values for these, if they were provided.
 Depending on the request we are signing, we might need just a subset of them.

-This code and all other code in this section is saved in the OAuth1a.swift file:
+This code in Listing 5-24 and all other code in this section is saved in the OAuth1a.swift file:

+Listing 5-24.

 import Foundation

 class OAuth1a {